LassNajmuldeen/AWS-DeepRacer-Student-League-Code/README.md

 **Results and Achievements**

  - Achieved the fastest time on the American Hills Speedway track for the AWS DeepRacer Student League.
- - Ranked #1 in Sweden, 43rd in the EU, and 408th globally even with minimal training.
+ - Ranked #1 in Sweden and 43rd in the EU even with minimal training.
  - Qualified for the Udacity AI & ML Nanodegree scholarship application.

 **Learning Outcomes**